FloodCamsQLD app icon

 Star the cameras you check regularly.
 Your local crossing, the road out of town, the river behind your property — one tap away.

-$4.99 once, yours forever.
 No subscriptions, no tracking, no ads.
 Just open it and check the cameras.
+A Buy Me A Coffee link sits in the app for anyone who wants to chip in — entirely optional.

 90+ cameras across 4 regions